yixmao/extend_tr/README.md

 | `-ann_early_stop`      | `True`, `False`                        | `True`        | Enable early stopping for ANN.                                              |
 | `-ann_patience`        | Integer                                | `3`           | Number of steps to wait before stopping ANN training.                       |
 | `-ann_min_delta`       | Float                                  | `1e-3`        | Minimum change in NRMSE to qualify as an improvement for early stopping.    |

+### Contact
+If you have any questions or suggestions, please feel free to contact: Yixiang Mao (yixmao@ttu.edu) and Dr. Ranadip Pal (ranadip.pal@ttu.edu).